berreys/startup/README.md

 ## HTML Deliverable
 All four pages required in this application have been created in HTML.
 They have no functionality, but each one is reachable through the buttons on the pages.

+## CSS Deliverable
+All four pages are now styled correctly with CSS.
+They are still lacking in functionality, but they don't look bad anymore.
+I am already pretty comfortable with CSS from prior work, but I learned a few things as I worked on this deliverable.
+For example, I played around a lot with gradients and shadows to make my pages more aesthetically pleasing.
+I also learned about the "@media" selector to make pages more responsive to screen sizes.